How Long Does Repo Stay on Your Credit? Expected Period

 When you borrow money to buy a car, you agree to make monthly payments.
 If you don’t make these payments on time, the lender can take your car back.
 This process is called a repossession, or repo for short.

 A repo can have a big impact on your credit score and stay on your credit report for a long time.
-Let’s find out more about what happens when your car gets repossessed and how long this affects your credit.
+Let’s find out more about repo rates what happens when your car gets repossessed and how long this affects your credit.

 5